-Our dive boat is a well maintained, USCG-Inspected 30ft Island Hopper designed for diving.
+Our dive boat is a well maintained, USCG-Inspected 32ft Island Hopper designed for diving.
 It has easy entry into the water from the dive platform and a large ladder for coming back aboard.
-Our captains are U.S. Coast Guide licensed captains and our crew is random drug tested as part of our safety program.
+Our captains are U.S. Coast Guide licensed captains and our crew are randomly drug tested as part of our safety program.
 We offer fresh fruit and water on all of our trips.
-Our crew is always ready to assist you with your SCUBA equipment or any other of your diving needs.
+Our crew is always ready and eager to assist you with your SCUBA equipment or any other of your diving needs

 Carvel Rock was mistaken by some ancient seafarer as a ship who was so sure of his identification that he fired on the ‘ship.’
 Upon approach to the site, you will see perhaps 100 yards of rocks that get larger from west to east.The mooring ball is on the south side of the largest rock and you always have to check the current, lest you wind up in Tortola.
 You’ll be treated to schools of bait fish and tarpon.
 Also to be seen are coral encrusted rock formations with interesting sponge structures, sea fans and tunicates.The north side is the deepest at 80 ft and the most fun, as you’re swimming through a canyon with almost totally vertical walls.